DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 * The ":scheme" pseudo-header field is set to "https".

-* The ":path" pseudo-header field is set to "/".
+* The ":path" pseudo-header field is set to the value provided by the client.
+That value MUST NOT be empty.

 * The ":authority" pseudo-header field contains the host and port of the proxy.
   The target of a CONNECT-IP request is the server providing the CONNECT-IP